Eros077/admin_dashboard/README.md

 # admin_dashboard
-To try this simple web app you have to create a firebase proyect, don't worry, is easy!
+Admin dashboard with vanilla Javascript and  Firebase (CSS & HTML too) To try this simple web app you have to create a firebase proyect, don't worry, is easy!
 The next step is to create a firestore project, with a collection called posts.
 After that, create a storage project with a folder called "images" and another folder called "postImages" into it